openPMD/openPMD-api/docs/source/details/backendconfig.rst

 ------------------------------

 Some configuration options should be applicable on a per-dataset basis.
-All dataset-specific configuration options supported by the openPMD-api are additionally backend-specific, being format-specific serialization instructions such as compression or chunking.
+Most dataset-specific configuration options supported by the openPMD-api are additionally backend-specific, being format-specific serialization instructions such as compression or chunking.
-Dataset-specific configuration is hence specified under the key path ``<backend>.dataset``, e.g.:
+Such dataset-specific and backend-specific configuration is hence specified under the key path ``<backend>.dataset``, e.g.:

 .. code-block:: json